CactuseSecurity/billy/documentation/developer-docs/database/structure-of-db_exists.md

 # The variable db_exists

-db_exists is used to veriefy if the database fworch_db exists before installing it
+db_exists is used to veriefy if the database billy_db exists before installing it

 ## output

-the output for non-existing fworch_db is
+the output for non-existing billy_db is

     ok: [localhost] => {
     "db_exists": {
             "changed": false,
             "failed": false,
-            "query": "SELECT count(*) FROM pg_database WHERE datname='fworch_db'", "query_result": [
+            "query": "SELECT count(*) FROM pg_database WHERE datname='billy_db'", "query_result": [
                 {
                     "count": 0